Globski/alx-higher_level_programming/Readme.md

 | [0x13-javascript-objects_scopes_closures](./0x13-javascript-objects_scopes_closures) | This project covers various JavaScript concepts including objects, scopes, closures, and inheritance.
 It focuses on creating and manipulating objects, understanding the `this` keyword, handling undefined values, and recognizing variable types and scopes.
 The project also explores closures and prototypes. |
 | [0x14-javascript-web_scraping](./0x14-javascript-web_scraping) | This project involves creating scripts for web scraping, handling file operations, and API interactions using JavaScript.
 It covers tasks from reading/writing files to making HTTP requests and interacting with APIs, focusing on practical applications and JSON data manipulation. |
 | [0x15-javascript-web_jquery](./0x15-javascript-web_jquery) | This project involves front-end programming using JavaScript and jQuery, covering selecting and manipulating HTML elements, making GET and POST requests with jQuery Ajax, and handling events. |

+Feel free to explore each project's directory for more details, source code, and resources.

+---

+_Happy Coding!_